-Nature and characteristics
+7.2 Nature and characteristics of financial instruments

 Financial instruments include a wide range of assets and liabilities, such as trade debtors, trade creditors, loans, finance lease receivables and derivatives.
 They are recognised and measured according to IAS 39's requirements and are disclosed in accordance with IFRS 7 and, for fair value disclosures, IFRS 13.